 - Termite Treatments throughout Gippsland & East Gippsland

-If you find termites … do not disturb them
+If you find termites … DO NOT disturb them

 Termites have acute survival instincts.
 If shaken up or disturbed, the termites will abandon the area and move other areas in the building.
-If you find termites in or around your property, it is essential that you do NOT disturb them and promptly contact us to arrange for a professional FUMAPEST inspection.
+If you find termites in or around your property, it is essential that you DO NOT disturb them and promptly contact us to arrange for a professional FUMAPEST inspection.
 We have more than 35 years of practical experience in the field of termite protection in Melbourne and across Victoria.
 Phone 1800 113 112 to arrange for a FUMAPEST inspection and professional advice on how to best protect your home or business.